+On the other hand, the public discussion in the comments was not so certain, calling the man a pathetic male/jerk/cheater with a heartless thirst for publicity.
 Of course, there were also supporters and respecters.
-In any case, what he said did not leave many disinterested hungry for public expression.
+In any case, what he said did not leave many disinterested.
 I closed the website and drank the already-cooled coffee, but a bitter aftertaste remained in my mouth.

+There is a valuable, unique bond between the two lovers who are closely connected.
+And forgiveness says that both of you and this common bond of yours are worth it to forgive.
 That you are important enough to take such a step.
-Second, forgiveness is true, non-selfish love core.
-If we decide to forgive someone who has hurt us (and vice versa), we choose to still love him.
-On the other hand, if forgiveness is not possible in our opinion, then this impossibility becomes our self-built "Berlin Wall" for love and its potential.
-Third, only forgiveness can truly release our aching, wounded soul, releasing anger, hatred, the desire for revenge, and other poisonous ribbons.
-Otherwise, destroyed relationships and lost feelings are the least evil, because the tumor of hatred will continue to gnaw at us until we are forced to face it, no matter how late and long it may be.
+Second, forgiveness is a true, non-selfish act of love.
+If we decide to forgive someone who has hurt us (and vice versa), we choose to still love them.
+On the other hand, if forgiveness is not possible in our opinion, then this impossibility becomes our self- built Berlin Wall for love and its potential.
+Third, only forgiveness can truly release our aching, wounded soul, releasing anger, hatred, the desire for revenge, and other poisonous inclinations.
+Otherwise, destroyed relationships and lost feelings are the least evil because the tumour of hatred will continue to gnaw at us until we are forced to face it, no matter how late and long it may be.

+Forgiveness is NOT an acceptance or encouragement of negative, condemning the action.
+It is a healing of oneself and a conscious choice to go on, not to tie oneself in the middle of an arid field.
 Forgiveness doesn’t mean forgetting.
 I have heard the words "forgive and forget" many times.
-In my opinion, it is even more unrealistic than to lick your elbow freely (sorry for my joke, sometimes you have to simply answer silly statements with others - just as silly - to expose them properly ...).
+In my opinion, it is even more unrealistic than to lick your elbow freely (sorry for my joke, sometimes you have to answer silly statements with others just as silly to expose them properly).
 Our brains are not designed to forget the painful experiences of life, and not in vain.
-Frank Hubbard has a saying, "No one ever forgets where he buried his ax."
+Frank Hubbard said: "No one ever forgets where he buried his axe."
 After all, through this experience, we can grow in acceptance and mind.

 “Forgiveness is not an excuse or another person’s release.
-Nor is it a pretense or a favorable gesture in favor of the 'offender'.
+Nor is it a pretence or a favourable gesture for the offender.
 Forgiveness is not a brutal gesture of will.
-Nor it does take away us from our identity, our special nature, or our face.
-It does not relieve the offender of his or her responsibilities, whether or not he or she acknowledges them. ”(William Manninger).
+Nor does it take us away from our identity, our special nature, or our face.
+It does not relieve the offender of their responsibilities, whether or not they acknowledge them.”
+(William Menninger).

-..For the rest of the day, I remembered the stories of strong marriages, marked by cheating of one or the other spouse, but continued for many years, bringing the spouses even closer and more respect and humility towards their relationship.
+For the rest of the day, I remembered the stories of strong marriages, marked by cheating of one or the other spouse but continued for many years, bringing the spouses even closer and more respect and humility towards their relationship.

-How strong we would be if our biggest and ugliest mistakes, side steps, our nonsense, and nasty were printed on the latest news pages; if we were to account for them publicly and the swears and contempt of other people would be added to our pain?
+How strong we would be if our biggest and ugliest mistakes, side steps, nonsense, and nasty actions were printed on the latest news pages; if we were to account for them publicly and the swears and contempt of other people would be added to our pain?

 p.s.
 "Only a broken heart can truly love," said a wise man who has been quoted (but heard?) by many.